 Links: Amazon, Goodreads

-Toni: What message do you hope your readers will leave with after reading In Pursuit of an Emerald?
+Toni: That’s beautifully done.
+What is the message you hope readers will leave with after reading this book?

 About the Author